vamsi-op/privacy-analyzer/CODE_OF_CONDUCT.md

 [homepage]: https://www.contributor-covenant.org

-If you need to report an incident, please contact the maintainers at <mailto:replace-with-contact@example.com>.
+For incident reporting, please use GitHub issues or contact the project maintainers directly.